srrytn92/Data-Science-Bootcamp-Projects/README.md

 ### <ins>Essential Python for Data Analyst</ins>
  - [ ] Analysis with Pandas/Numpy - Using the pandas and numpy library to analyze sales data
  - [ ] Public API - Using Public API from TikTok All in One to create the data frame of Music search
- - [ ] Simple ML models with Sklearn - Using the sklearn library to build simple machine learning models for regression and classification problems
+ - [ ] Simple ML models with Sklearn - Using the sklearn library to build simple machine learning models
 -------------------------------------------------------------------------------------------------------------------------------------------------
 ### <ins>Dashboard</ins>
- - [ ] Analysis Sales - Dashboard showing the data from Superstore Sales - Looker Studio
+ - [ ] Pokemon Dashboard - Dashboard showing the data of Pokemon - Looker Studio
- - [ ] Netflix Content - Dashboard showing about content in Netflix platform in 2008-2020 from Netflix Movies and TV Shows - Tableau Public
+ - [ ] Fifa18 Dashboard - Dashboard showing about content in Fifa18 - Tableau Public
 &nbsp;<br>
 &nbsp;<br>
 &nbsp;<br>